rladstaetter/LogoRRR/BuildInstructions.md

 # Building LogoRRR from source code

-The rest of this document describes how to build LogoRRR from source.

 ## Prerequisites

 You have to download a recent GraalVM installation package (I've tested it with 21.0.0.r11) and a maven distribution (everything starting from 3.6.3 should work).